 - Also, either use peeled apples or pass it through a strainer after cooking, as the peels may not be swallowed by the babies.

 - Sweeten it a little depending upon the taste of apples.

 - Apple sauce, when sweetened, becomes an excellent spread for bread/chapatis.
 It tastes very much like Apple Jam though not hard set like jam.

 - I use jaggery to sweeten it up and that too in the minimum possible quantity.
 Unlike Jam, this Apple sauce is not laden with sugar, hence it is healthy too.

 - Also, it’s different from Jam in the sense that it is not hard set like jam.
 And that’s because of jaggery.
 Jam needs refined sugar and we have avoided it here.
 You can use sugar if willing to.

 Apple Sauce As A Topping On Cakes or Ice creams

 Next time you serve vanilla ice cream. then drizzle some apple sauce on it and serve it with fruits.
 You can also use it in your Ice cream Sundaes.
 Or drizzle it on any cake.
 You can even serve this apple sauce as an accompaniment to pancakes.

 The shelf life of this apple sauce is not much.
 You can store it for a week or two, depending on the weather in the refrigerator.
 If you want it for longer period, then the freezer is the answer.

-But as apples are available round the year and its an easy peasy recipe, so I think, you can always make a fresh batch whenever required.
+But as apples are available round the year and its an easy and quick recipe, so I think, you can always make a fresh batch whenever required.